Join for Free

 Strawberry, Avocado, Spinach Salad

-Make it a Full Plate Meal: Use this salad to Power Up spaghetti meatball night (use lentil spaghetti to keep it a 75% food).
+Make it a Full Plate Meal: Use this salad to Power Up spaghetti night.
 Steamed broccoli would finish off the meal.

-75% fiber foods – spinach, strawberries, avocado, red onion, lentil spaghetti, steamed broccoli
+75% fiber foods – spinach, spinach, strawberries, avocado, red onion, steamed broccoli, marinara sauce

-25% foods – dressing, blue cheese, almonds, meatballs
+25% foods – dressing, blue cheese, almonds, pasta

 Recipe Note: Be mindful of the amount of 25% plate foods to ensure they remain in just a quarter of your plate.